 1) Ben Woodburn (Liverpool)

 Perhaps the most well-known of our quintet of players, Woodburn is currently on Liverpool’s books and indeed made his competitive debut at the age of just seventeen years and forty-two days.
-Finding it hard to break into Liverpool’s first team, Woodburn started the current season being loaned to Championship side, Sheffield United.
+Finding it hard to break into Liverpool’s first team, Woodburn started the current season on loan at Championship side, Sheffield United.
 Injuries have restricted his appearances this season, and in December he was recalled to Anfield by Jurgen Klopp.

 2) Matt Smith (Twente)

-In the summer of 2018, Matt Smith made the unusual and brave decision to go out on loan from parent club, Premier League champions Manchester City and move abroad to Holland.
+In the summer of 2018, Matt Smith made the brave decision to go out on loan from parent club, Premier League champions Manchester City and moved abroad to Holland.

-Spending the 2018-19 season at Twente, the defensive midfielder has racked up the kind of experience unavailable to him at the Etihad and has forced his way into Ryan Gigg’s thinking, earning himself four Wales caps in the progress.
+Spending the 2018-19 season at Twente, the defensive midfielder has racked up the kind of experience unavailable to him at the Etihad and has forced his way into Ryan Giggs’ plans, earning himself four Wales caps in the progress.

-Having come through the Wales youth system alongside such players as Tyler Roberts, Harry Wilson, Ethan Ampadu and Ben Woodburn, Smith qualifies to play for Wales through a grandfather born in Gwent.
+Having come through the Welsh youth system alongside such players as Tyler Roberts, Harry Wilson, Ethan Ampadu and Ben Woodburn, Smith qualifies to play for Wales through a grandfather born in Gwent.

 Although Smith is aware that he will face an almighty battle in his efforts to nail down a first-team place upon his eventual return to his parent club, it is not a challenge that will faze this determined young man.